SANDAG/SR11_OME_IG/docs/user_guide.md

 Running the model requires TransCAD (version 6) and R program installed on the machine.

-Open TransCAD software and look for GIS Developer's Kit option under Tools.
+Open TransCAD software (**make sure to run as an administrator**) and look for GIS Developer's Kit option under Tools.

 ![](screenshots/10_gdk_option.PNG)